LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 As with Mono, we need to look for the downloads link.
    You should download the *stable* version.

 #.
-As with Mono, you will see a DMG file,
+For OS X, the Xamarin Studio SDK is distributed as a DMG disk image.
+You'll need
-   which you should download and double-click to mount on your desktop.
+   to download this image and double-click it.
+Open the image and run the installer.
+Administrative privileges are required to run the installer.

 #.
 This time, you will see an App for Xamarin Studio,
    which you can drag and drop into the Applications folder.